Minimum Expected Distortion in Gaussian Source Coding with Fading Side Information: Minimum Expected Distortion

-where $c_x(\cdot)$ is convex in $D_1,\dotsc,V_M$, and $c_c(\cdot)$ is concave in $D_1,\dotsc,V_M$.
-In particular, in (\ref{eq:cvx_DV_Vi_si}), the right-hand side of each inequality constraint depends on only $V_{i-1}$.
-Being twice-differentiable, its concavity can be verified by the second-order condition

-which is negative since $s_i > s_{i-1}$, $V_{i-1}>0$ as given in the problem formulation, for $i=2,\dotsc,M$.
-Therefore, in (\ref{eq:cvx_DV_J})--(\ref{eq:cvx_DV_Vi_Di}), we minimize a convex function subject to a set of convex inequality constraints, which is a convex optimization problem. \end{IEEEproof} Convexity implies that a local optimum is globally optimal, and its solution can be efficiently computed by standard convex optimization numerical techniques, for instance, by the interior-point method \cite{renegar01:math_ipm_cvxopt, boyd04:convex_opt}.
+See Appendix~\ref{sec:proof_cost_min_convex} for the proof of Proposition~\ref{prop:cost_min_convex}.
+Convexity implies that a local optimum is globally optimal, and its solution can be efficiently computed by standard convex optimization numerical techniques, for instance, by the interior-point method \cite{renegar01:math_ipm_cvxopt, boyd04:convex_opt}.
 Moreover, the optimization problem (\ref{eq:cvx_DV_J})--(\ref{eq:cvx_DV_Vi_Di}) has $2M$ variables and $2M+1$ inequality constraints, which are linear in the number of side-information channel fading states $M$.

 In the case where the cost function $J(D_1,\dotsc,D_M)$ is non-decreasing in each component $D_i$, the constraints (\ref{eq:cvx_DV_Vi_Di}) may be taken as tight: if at their optimal values $V_i^* < D_i^*$, then $D_i^*$ may be decreased without violating feasibility nor increasing the cost function.
-In particular, we consider minimizing the expected distortion: $J(D_1,\dotsc,D_M) = \E[D] = \mathbf{p}^T\mathbf{D}$, in which case the optimization problem can be specified more compactly as
+In particular, in the remainder of the paper, we consider minimizing the expected distortion:

-where in (\ref{eq:cvx_ED_Di_si}) similarly $D_0 \triangleq \sigma_X^2$.
-In the following, we characterize the KKT optimality conditions for the expected distortion minimization problem.
-First, we form the Lagrangian